epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 In this part, we want to give recommendations to agencies to make them enable to focus on some profils, with for example prevention day for these cops.

-TO DO: Define if we use linear regression or logistic (if log coeff need to be between 0 and 1) TO DO: Define if we build a global model or a model for each state (maybe focus on 5/6 states)
+* TODO: Define if we use linear regression or logistic (if log coeff need to be between 0 and 1)
+* TODO: Define if we build a global model or a model for each state (maybe focus on 5/6 states)

 > In which states can we find the "best" and "worst" cops, when it comes to racial biases?